Accessibility statement for www.transport.gov.scot

 What we’re doing to improve accessibility

-- We have transformed our internal publishing processes to cover accessibility checks, and now aim to ensure all content published includes a html version where possible.
+- We have transformed our internal publishing processes to cover accessibility checks and aim to ensure all content published includes an html version.

-This statement was prepared in May 2021.
-It was last updated on 20 November 2023.
+This statement was prepared on 7 October 2025.
+It was last reviewed on 9 February 2026.